A general word classification.

-(AM-316: dp.
-890; l.
-221'2"; b.
-32'2"; dr. 10'9"; s.
+(AM-316: displacement 890; length 221'2"; beam 32'2"; draft 10'9"; s.
 18 k.; cpl.
-105; a.
-1 3"; cl.
-Auk)
+105; armament 1 3-inch; class Auk)

-Competent reached Port Purvis 24 August for exercises in the Solomons until 8 September when she sailed to Kossol Passage to sweep and patrol the west entrance during the invasion of Peleliu.
-She escorted a convoy back to Port Purvis 13 October, and on 2 November departed for a west coast overhaul.
+Competent reached Port Purvis on 24 August 1944 for exercises in the Solomons until 8 September when she sailed to Kossol Passage to sweep and patrol the west entrance during the invasion of Peleliu.
+She escorted a convoy back to Port Purvis on 13 October, and on 2 November departed for a west coast overhaul.

 On 8 April 1945 Competent cleared San Francisco with a convoy bound for Okinawa.
-From her arrival 20 May she patrolled and screened the transports, then swept mines from 5 July to 25 August.
+From her arrival on 20 May she patrolled and screened the transports, then swept mines from 5 July to 25 August.
 During September she lay at Okinawa, then swept off Chusan Archipelago during October.
-She operated out of Sasebo on various duties in support of the occupation until 6 March 1946 when she cleared for San Francisco, arriving 21 April.
-She operated on the west coast until placed out of commission in reserve 30 January 1947.
+She operated out of Sasebo on various duties in support of the occupation until 6 March 1946 when she cleared for San Francisco, arriving on 21 April.
+She operated on the west coast until placed out of commission in reserve on 30 January 1947.

-Recommissioned 29 February 1952 as a result of the Korean war, Competent put to sea from Long Beach 7 July and arrived at Sasebo 7 August.
-From this port she swept and patrolled Korean waters until returning to Long Beach 5 February 1953.
+Recommissioned 29 February 1952, Lt.
+Cmdr.
+Edward A. Grant commanding, as a result of the Korean war, Competent put to sea from Long Beach, Calif., on 7 July 1952 and arrived at Sasebo, Japan, on 7 August.
+From this port she swept and patrolled Korean waters until returning to Long Beach on 5 February 1953.
 During her second Far Eastern tour from 5 October 1953 to 2 June 1954, she patrolled with TF 95 off Korea to preserve the truce.